Rchungye/ExpiryPal/README.md

 4. Move this file to your project directory be/secret.
 5. Add to .gitignore

---Ensure that the file is listed in your .gitignore to prevent accidental uploads to the repository.
+    NOTE: Ensure that the file is listed in your .gitignore to prevent accidental uploads to the repository.